 When to contact your doctor

-Most fungal infections can be treated on a home basis.
+Most cases of dry skin can be treated on an at-home basis.
 When home care fails to change the appearance of dry skin, a consult with your podiatrist, primary care doctor or dermatologist may be required.

 References are pending.